NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Quaking Stomp.md

 * * *

-You stomp the ground with such force that it creates a minor earthquake, with the effects of the [[Spells/Earthquake|Earthquake]] spell.
+You stomp the ground with such force that it creates a minor earthquake, with the effects of the [[Earthquake|Earthquake]] spell.

 *Source: Pathfinder Player Core 2*
 *ORC*